Pigeon Magazine

 THE PROBLEM

 There are too many platforms that are “pay-to-play” and they ignore people that are maybe doing something unconventional, innovative, or just incredible by human standards.
 This is here to correct that and help promote artists as well as inspire audiences.
+Awards, gallery exhibitions, or other recognition doesn’t matter.

 THE BRIEF